Getting to know the RAF | Q&A with Regional Arts Fund Manager Mary Jane Warfield

 Regional Arts Australia is the link between government and Regional Program Administrators.
 We gather information from all these organisations and we report directly to the Federal Government about the Regional Arts Fund and the arts sector across regional Australia.
 Regional Program Administrators link in with applicants, recipients, artists and communities.
 They provide us with insights and data about the regional arts sector in their jurisdictions.
 It’s not just about the Fund, it’s about the challenges and opportunities in each jurisdiction.

-The Regional Program Administrators (such as Regional Arts Victoria, Regional Arts NSW, Country Arts WA & Country Arts SA) manage the day-to-day administration of the fund and make decisions about eligibility, they manage the assessment process, the marketing of the fund, the enquiries by applicants and the acquittals – so the fund is very much run within the areas (States and territory) where it is granted.
+The Regional Program Administrators (such as Regional Arts Victoria, Regional Arts NSW, Country Arts WA and Country Arts SA) manage the day-to-day administration of the fund and make decisions about eligibility, they manage the assessment process, the marketing of the fund, the enquiries by applicants and the acquittals – so the fund is very much run within the areas (States and territory) where it is granted.

 Regional Arts Australia hosts meetings and online workspaces for the RAF Managers across the country so that we can optimise the operations of the fund and take both a national approach and respond to local needs.